libishm1/Gopuram-in-p5js/README.md

 Archways and bump textures can be added

-A GLB statue is loaded at runtime from the KhronosGroup sample models repository.
-Currently the Duck model is used as a placeholder.
+A textured OBJ model is loaded at runtime from the Three.js repository.
 The canvas fills the browser window and prompts the user to rotate the screen for landscape viewing.
-Ten ducks are displayed around the base of the gopuram.
+Ten statues are displayed around the base of the gopuram.